trilusa/optical-backscatter/Readme.md

 **Optical Backscatter**
-Thi repo holds the hardware and software for a retrorefector bases optical backscatter communications decive.
+This repo holds the hardware and software for a retroreflector based optical backscatter communications device.